veebch/thedailygrind/README.md

 # Running

-The code is saved as `main.py` so will automatically run when you power up the Pico
+The code is saved as `main.py`, so it will automatically run when you power up the Pico.

 # To Do